Sanja Matsuri

 Time Out says

-One of Tokyo's biggest and best traditional festivals is back after a two-year hiatus, however, it’s reduced to just two days this year.
-First held back in 1312, the event celebrates the three men who founded Asakusa's Sensoji Temple, and in pre-Covid times would draw over a million visitors to the neighbourhood over the course of the festival.
+One of Tokyo's biggest and best traditional festivals is back this year for three consecutive days.
+First held back in 1312, the event celebrates the three men who founded Asakusa's Sensoji Temple, and last year, it drew in over a million visitors.

 Do note that a slice of Japan that usually isn't that visible to visitors is in full view here.
-The festival is partially known (abroad) for the number of yakuza who attend and participate – if you see a bunch of very heavily tattooed, often shirtless Japanese men and women, try to not piss them off, and be sure to ask politely if you want to take photos.
+The festival is partially known (abroad) for the number of yakuza who attend and participate.
+If you notice a group of very heavily tattooed, often shirtless Japanese men and women, try to not stare or offend them.
+Be sure to ask politely if you want to take photos.
 Generally speaking though, they're there to show off their strength – plus their tattoos – and thus seem to like the attention they get.

 Details